-Revenues experienced a slight decline, totaling Php 5.89 billion during the first half of the year, compared to Php 6.93 billion in the same period last year.
-This decrease is primarily due to lower passed-on coal costs.
-Additionally, Sarangani Phase 1 faced forced outages beginning in mid-December of the previous year and continuing until February 20th of the current year.
-Despite these challenges, Sarangani Phase 1 continued to provide replacement power through the Wholesale Electricity Spot Market (WESM).
+The first nine months of 2024 saw a steady flow of revenues amounting to P8,915 million, compared to P9,995 million in the same period last year.
+The slight decrease is primarily attributable to lower passed-on coal costs.
+Additionally, Sarangani 1 experienced forced outages starting in mid-December of the previous year and continuing through February 20th of the current year as a result of the earthquake that struck Sarangani in December 2023.
+Despite these challenges, Sarangani 1 was able to maintain its power supply commitments by sourcing replacement power from the Wholesale Electricity Spot Market (WESM).

-The Cost of Goods Sold and Services decreased significantly from Php 4.57 billion to Php 3.71 billion this year, primarily due to the reduced costs of coal and replacement power.
-Despite these changes, the Gross Profit Margin remained stable at 37%, resulting in a consistent gross profit of Php 2.18 billion for the first half of the year.
-However, this amount is lower than the Php 2.36 billion recorded during the same period in 2023.
+The Cost of Goods Sold and Services decreased significantly from P6.45 billion to P5.37 billion this year, primarily due to the reduced costs of coal and replacement power.
+Despite these changes, the Gross Profit Margin remained stable at 40%, resulting in a consistent gross profit of P3.5 billion for the first nine months of the year, the same as in the previous year.